patkarlab/smMIPS-Detection-Pipeline/README.md

 10. Coverview
 11. CAVA
 12. Qualimap
-13. Multianno files from ANNOVAR formatted using custom python scripts
+13. ANNOVAR Annotated files are formatted using custom python scripts
 14. Excel Sheet generated for each sample in Final_Output Directory
 15. Temporary files for each sample are deleted

-### Software Versions on which pipeline was developed
+### Software Dependencies
 fastq-mcf = 1.05
 PEAR = v0.9.10
 Picard = 2.17.1